lokey481/SightLine/README.md

 all the info will be saved into a txt file "Recon_results.txt"

 Note
-You can input your own subdomain list , the provided is just a template from seclist.
+You can input your own subdomain list , the provided list is just a template from seclist.
 Always ensure you have permission to scan the target and respect all laws and terms of service.
 Misuse of this tool can result in legal consequences.